Updated: Aug 1

 Business resilience comes from high organizational adaptability.
 And high adaptability comes from an org design that enables and nurtures it.
 Therefore, org design is an essential skill to be mastered by management.

-© Written by Alexey Krivitsky and published with permissions from Poster POS Inc.
+© Written by Alexey Krivitsky and published with permission from Poster POS Inc.